muratk5n/thirdwave/en/README.md

 ---

 *Severence* is some cooky shit..
-Saw the first ep, tis good
+Saw the first ep, tis ok.

 ---